Gyan Evans: 1989–1991: Debut album and ARIA Award

 Gyan signed with the Trafalgar Productions label, which was distributed by Warner Australia.
 In October 1989 she released her debut self-titled album, which peaked at No. 27 on the ARIA Albums Chart.
-It was produced by Charles Fisher (1927, Midnight Oil, Hoodoo Gurus, Olivia Newton-John, Radio Birdman).
+It was produced by Charles Fisher (1927, The Seekers, Midnight Oil, Hoodoo Gurus, Olivia Newton-John, Radio Birdman).
 Fisher had been given Gyan's demos by a mutual friend and together they recorded the album at Trafalgar Studios in Annandale.
 The Canberra Times' Penelope Layland described the album as "patchy but reasonably successful ... [she] has an excellent voice.
 However, she also has what some of her contemporaries lack and that is a true sense of musical style and an already well-developed song-writing ability".

 Ahead of the album in August she released a single, "Wait", which peaked at No. 14 on the ARIA Singles Chart and remained in the top 100 for 22 weeks.
 It was co-written by Gyan with Geoffrey Stapleton (GANGgajang) and Gary Frost of 1927.
 A second single, "It's Alright", was written by Gyan.
 It reached the top 50 in December.
 A third single, "Black Wedding Ring" was released in February 1990, and peaked at No. 93.

 From October 1989 to January the next year, Gyan toured Australia to promote the album backed by The Dearly Beloved with Stapleton on guitar and keyboards, Asakti (Gyan's sister) on backing vocals, Hanuman Das on drums, Mark O'Connor on keyboards and David Sparks on guitar.
 Later Peter Willersdorf (ex-Tim Gaze Band) replaced Orszaczky on bass guitar.
 O'Connor had also worked on the album, co-writing tracks with Gyan.
 At the ARIA Music Awards of 1990 Gyan was awarded the Best New Talent for the previous year's work.
 In April that year she toured Europe, where she was popular in the Soviet Union despite her "fans not understanding the words of her songs".
+During this time, she contributed vocals to the Top Ten album The Other Side by 1927.